Abandoned & Little-Known Airfields:

 By 1949, an aerial photo of Biscayne Island showed that all of the island

 had been covered with residential development.

-not a trace appears to remain of the former airport on Biscayne Island.
+A 3/26/11 aerial photo showed that not a trace appears to remain of Viking Airport.

 (Original) Tamiami Airport, Tamiami, FL